 I feel this “law” also applies remarkably well to the digital health field, and in particular to precision dosing: for many cases it is much more important to apply a software solution that is tightly integrated with the clinical workflow than to focus solely on human strength or improving the strength of AI algorithms.
 By the way, it should be clear that with “weak humans” I do not intend to downplay the knowledge and expertise of our human doctors and pharmacists, but just that it is practically not feasible to have all the world’s knowledge and expertise in a particular field — pharmacology in this case — available at the point-of-care, at all times, for all clinical personnel, in all hospitals.

-In my opinion, Kasparov’s law’s implication for precision dosing is that any clinician with a moderately good understanding of pharmacology (“weak human”), coupled with a proper precision dosing algorithm (“machine”), and in combination with a superior way to interact with that tool (“better process”) creates the optimal result.
+In my opinion, Kasparov’s law’s implication for precision dosing is that any clinician coupled with a proper precision dosing algorithm (“machine”), and in combination with a superior way to interact with that tool (“better process”) creates the optimal result.
 The key then is to investigate what this “better process” is for precision dosing.
-In working with various major clinics (such as UCSF Benioff Children’s Hospital and Stanford Children’s Health) over the last few years, and having had many internal and external discussions, two important factors stand out:
+In collaborating closely with various major clinics (such as UCSF Benioff Children’s Hospital and Stanford Children’s Health) over the last few years), two important factors stand out:

 The tool should be integrated with the electronic medical record (EMR).
-We are putting a lot of our engineering efforts into development of integration solutions for the hospitals we work with.
+We are pouring a lot of our engineering efforts into the development of such integration solutions.
 When we first activated an integration between our platform and the EMR of a partner hospital last year, it was thrilling to see pharmacists time spent on dose individualization drop to a fraction of what it was before.
 (A scientific report on this is upcoming, and will be posted here as well).

 The UI / UX should be easily adoptable by non-experts.
 We recognized this very early on as a major challenge to address.
 Therefore, we teamed up with a group of UX experts, who had previously designed dashboards for e.g. airplane pilots and logistics professionals.
 After performing several UX studies for our platform and implementing the suggestions that came out of it, we have made a lot of progress, but we we will be constantly re-evaluating and updating our workflow to match the user needs best.